cph0/ts-index-map/README.md

-removeIndex(field); //removes an index values(); //gets an iterable of values add(...data); //adds data has(field, value); //does the data exist by field and value get(field, value); //gets the data by field and value delete(field, value); //removes the data by field and value
+removeIndex(field); //removes an index values(); //gets an iterable of values add(...data); //adds data has(field, key); //does the data exist by field and keu get(field, key); //gets the data by field and key delete(field, key); //removes the data by field and key
 ```